Back to Blog

 Exception Queue

-Maria reviews only the flagged items (typically 15-20 per week, down from 3,200).
-She approves, rejects, or escalates.
+Maria reviews only the flagged items.
+This typically involves 15-20 entries per week, a significant reduction from 3,200.
+She then approves, rejects, or escalates these exceptions.

 5